-Research into methods that will actually correct the vision problems in the eye itself are a more recent development.
-Many studies have been done on the effectiveness a healthy diet has in correcting or strengthening the eyes to function correctly.
+Research into methods that will actually correct the vision problems in the eye itself is a more recent development.
+Researchers have conducted many studies on the effectiveness of a healthy diet in correcting or strengthening the eyes to function correctly.
 Not surprisingly, it is proven over and over again that people will see significant improvements in their vision just by eating well and exercising.

 Many of our customers have reported good results with the vitamins that we provide.
 We do have to warn you that the Ocu-Plus Formula is not an overnight cure for vision problems.
 As with any other eye vitamin supplement, it takes time to see noticeable improvements.
 But, once you start seeing the improvements, they’ll make a world of difference.